 She has recorded for Radio, for TV, for Sky Arts and for Film and, as one half of 'Operaplayhouse', with colleague, Karl Daymond, was the subject of a BBC documentary.

 Pippa has given Masterclasses throughout the UK as well as in Moscow, Africa, Spain and Prague and is a specialist advisor for Trinity College of Music.
-She was on the board of Trustees for Lancing College responsible for Child Protection and as Arts advisor.
-She was also for some years involved with The Shannon Trust, an educational charity to help prison inmates with communication skills.
+She was on the board of Trustees for Lancing College responsible for Child Protection and as Arts advisor and she was also for some years involved with The Shannon Trust, an educational charity to help prison inmates with communication skills.

 Her directorial work has included ‘Dido and Aeneas’ for The Brighton Early Music Festival, developing community pieces for Chepstow Museum and devising and directing performances for her group, 'Singing Salon'.